-Depending on how big a shake is and the ingredients it contains, it might have fewer than 100 calories or more than 1,000.
-Your fitness and dietary goals can help dictate the calorie range that's right for you in a shake, but it's also important to consider the quality of the shake's ingredients and what the alternatives might be.
+Depending on how big a shake is and the ingredients it contains, a protein shake might have fewer than 100 calories or more than 1,000.
+Your dietary and fitness goals can help dictate the calorie range that's right for you in a shake, but it's also important to consider the quality of the shake's ingredients and what the alternatives might be.
 Using an online calorie counter can help you make smarter decisions about what you put in your shakes.